EDUCATION

 School Programs

-Thanks to support from our sponsors and a dedicated group of volunteers, we are pleased to offer quality educational programming by donation to schools in the White Rock, Delta, Surrey and Langley areas.
-Our School Programs are conservation-minded and provide a rich complement to classroom inquiry and study (particularly for grades two through seven) and are linked to BC Science curriculum.
+Thanks to support from our sponsors and a dedicated group of volunteers, we have been pleased to offer quality educational programming by donation to schools in the White Rock, Delta, Surrey and Langley areas over the past two decades!

-The in-class presentation includes some hands-on show and tell and includes stories and information appropriate to the age level of the audience.
-We then leave the classroom teacher with a resource kit that includes teacher resource materials, student reading materials, posters and field guides.
-In the case of the marine program, we also include some hands-on artifacts.
+*Teacher Resource Kit includes teaching materials, student reading materials, storybooks, posters and field guides.
+In the case of the marine program, we also include some hands-on intertidal artifacts.

-Please select the 'book a program' button at right for more information or to begin the booking.
-Please provide your name, school, grade level, number of students and preferred program and 'time period'.
+Please select the 'Request a program' button at right for more information, to book a resource kit and confirm if we have volunteers available to assist.
+Please provide your name, school, grade level, number of students, preferred program and 'time period'.

 Beach Hero Marine Discovery Program